rodneyshupe/Cookbook/Recipes/Entrees/Beef/SoyAndSesameShortRibs.rst

 Directions
 ----------

-1. Pulse apple, garlic, marmalade, brown sugar, sesame oil, sesame seeds, sake, gochugaru, and pepper in a food processor or blender until garlic and apple are finely chopped.
+1. Pulse apple, garlic, marmalade, brown sugar, sesame oil, sesame seeds, sake, gochugaru, and pepper in a food processor or blender until the garlic and apple are finely chopped.
 2. Transfer to a large dish and mix in soy sauce.
-Add ribs and turn to coat.
-Let sit, massaging meat and turning occasionally, at least 10 minutes up to 1 hour in the fridge.
+Add the ribs and turn to coat.
+Let sit in the fridge, massaging and turning occasionally, at least 10 minutes and up to 1 hour.
-3. Prepare grill for medium-high heat; oil grate with vegetable oil.
-   Remove ribs from marinade and grill, turning once, until lightly charred and cooked through, about 2 minutes per side for medium-rare.
+3. Prepare the grill for medium-high heat and oil the grate with vegetable oil.
+Pull the ribs from the marinade and grill, turning once, until lightly charred and cooked through, about 2 minutes per side for medium-rare.